trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **optPrice:** double.
 The option price.

 **pvDividend:** double.
-The present value of dividends expected on the option’s underlying.
+The present value of dividends expected on the optionÃ¢â‚¬â„¢s underlying.

 **gamma:** double.
 The option gamma value.